gegu/TeleFrame-webRemote/README.md

 The touchbar elements for the web interface can be adjusted separately in the [configuration](#configuration-options).

+If your device supports it, swipe left/right can be used to show the previous/next image/video

 Without configuration the addon starts a web server on default port 3000.

 **SECURITY WARNING: Do not make the web server accessible from the Internet.
 There will be no user authentication and everybody can access your TeleFrame!**